 Benefits of Robot-Assisted Therapy

-In robot-assisted therapy, a therapist uses a robotic device to help the patient with continuous movement patterns.
-A computer controls the pace and movement of the child, tracks the body’s response and provides feedback.
-Robot-assisted therapy:
+With robot-assisted therapy, a therapist can help the patient with continuous movement patterns.
+A computer or sensor controls the pace and movement of the child, tracks the body’s response and provides biofeedback.
+This helps promote motor learning.

-- Promotes better communication between the brain and muscles.
+- Promotes better communication between the brain and muscles via electrodes.